The Mining CFSG: Learn best practices in mining geostatistics| Training course

 Since 1979, the Cycle de Formation Spécialisée en Géostatistique (CFSG) has been a reference training program for the mining industry professionals to learn how to apply this set of concepts, tools, methods, and practices incepted by Georges Matheron and his team in the 60’s – the prestigious Ecole de Géostatistique de Fontainebleau – a discipline which has spread all over the world.

 After 40 years and 400 attendees from around the world, the CFSG format changes to better meet today’s needs of the mining industry.
-It is now reduced to 5 continuous weeks and attendees will develop a Personal Project all along this period.
+It is now reduced to 5 continuous weeks and attendees will develop a Professional Project all along this period.
 This project could typically be grade estimation for long or short-term mine planning block model.